OchuoleLiz/OchuoleLiz/README.md

 - 👋 Hi, I’m @OchuoleLiz
-- 👀 I’m interested in Backend Tracks.
+- 👀 I’m interested in Fullstack Programming.
-- 🌱 I’m currently learning to code using Python Language.
+- 🌱 I’m currently learning to code using Python Language and Web development using HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on developing applications and improving my Python experience.
+- 💞️ I’m looking to collaborate on developing applications and improving my programming experience.
 - � You can reach me via lizochuole@gmail.com

 <!---